Learning how to count macros is one of the highest leverage steps you can take to get and stay in shape.

 Some people prefer a bit more and some a bit less, but that’s the “sweet spot” for most of us.

-4. Calculate your carb intake.
+Step 4: Calculate your carb intake.

-And now the final step: calculating your carbs.
+Now the final step: calculating your carbs.

 There’s little argument about the merits of eating enough protein and fat, but carbs are another story.

 While the dietary crusade against the poor carbohydrate molecule is still raging in some circles, the scientific consensus is clear: so long as you regulate your calorie intake properly, you can be as lean as you want eating all the carbs you like.